u9n/mqtt-sn-gateway/README.md

 * MQTTSN_NO_ENV_FILES: bool, discard all use of env files
 * MQTTSN_JSON_LOGS: bool, outputs structured logs in json format

+## Running behind a NAT

+If you have a NAT between the devices and the MQTT-SN Gateway it might be that incoming UDP-messages have the same IP.
+The NAT will use a certain port number to be able to map responses back to the device.
+We need to activate the setting `MQTTSN_USE_PORT_NUMBER_IN_CLIENT_STORE` so that the key in the client store looks like `client:{ip}:{port}`.
+It is also important that the timeout for port assignment is high enough for your use case so that the NAT does not remove the mapping when there is no messages being sent.
+If the mapping is removed the next message will get a new port and the client will not be found in the client store.
+Which will result in a DISCONNECT and the device have to reconnect and register again in the gateway.
+This causes more traffic and will also drain the battery of the device more than necessary if battery operated.

 ## Commercial support or custom development
 This software is not fully open source.
 It uses a source available, non-compete license which allows you or your